bturndorf/citibike/project-docs/PROJECT_PLAN.md

    - Complete user journey from station selection to results
    - Data flows correctly between frontend and backend
    - Real CitiBike data is used in calculations
-   - Application works in production environment
+   - Application works in production environment on Railway

 2. **Performance Tests**
    - Application loads within acceptable time limits